Book reviews are a tricky business.

 I´m, by no means, a paid professional reviewer.
-But due to my 6 year review experience ( including my work with several NYT Bestselling authors ) I think it´s safe to say I can judge a book.
-I treat every book I read with my upmost respect and I will always give my honest opinion in my reviews.
+But due to my 9 year review experience ( including my work with several NYT Bestselling authors ), I think it´s safe to say I can judge a book.
+I treat every book I read with my utmost respect.

 Before I start any review I try to spend a full day thinking about the story I read.